ryolambert/prodev-portfolio/Prodev.md

 *   I've taught, run, and orchestrated martial arts programs as afterschool and summercamps with on average 25 students per class and over 100 students total from the ages of 4 years old to 18 years old.

 ### Qualitative Features
-Strengths & Weaknesses
 *   I am extremely creative in both artistic and technological applications
-*   I have a penchant for tra
+*   I have a penchant for detail work, making sure the little things all fit together.
-*   Thing 3
+*   Dedicated and self-starting, I'm a self taught graphic designer who's done freelance work for a couple of clients here in NM.

 ### Creativity & Logic Balance in Passion Projects